 Please note that information is changing at a rapid rate, we will try to update as soon as we can but we are also busy with patients and phones calls at the moment!
 Remember that social distancing and regular hand washing is essential to help decrease the incidence of infection!

-FROM the 23rd July 2020 it will be compulsory for everyone to wear a mask when out and about.
 We would appreciate if all our patients who attend our clinic to wear a mask to decrease asymptomatic transmission in the waiting room.

 Victorian Coronavirus Hotline hotline 1800 675 398.